 Temporal logic provides a principled framework for specifying system behaviors over time.
 Linear temporal logic (LTL)~\cite{pnueli1977temporal}, in particular, has been considered extensively in single-task and multi-task RL settings~\cite{hasanbeig2018LogicallyConstrained, GLeon2020SystematicGT, voloshin2023eventual}.
 LTL has well-defined semantics and a compositional syntax, which facilitates the unambiguous specification of task objectives and safety constraints.
 However, existing methods often fail to account for the potential conflicting objectives within a specification~\cite{vaezipoor2021ltl2action,qiu2023instructing,jackermeierdeepltl}.
 For example, an autonomous vehicle navigating between multiple destinations aims to minimize travel time, but adhering to speed limits and other safety constraints may slow the vehicle down.
 In such cases, the vehicle must prioritize satisfying safety requirements over optimizing for travel time.

-In this paper, we propose a novel framework for learning RL policies that generalize in a zero-shot manner to satisfy arbitrary LTL specifications, including both finite-horizon and infinite-horizon tasks.
-The core idea is to exploit the structure of the equivalent Büchi automata to decompose an LTL specification into individual subgoals, each comprising a \textit{reach} component that defines task progression and an \textit{avoid} component that encodes safety constraints.
-A goal-conditioned policy is then trained to achieve the subgoals \textit{one at a time} through a \textit{safe RL} formulation that can effectively handle the safety constraints and optimize for efficient satisfaction of the subgoal.
-During training, we sample different subgoals from the space of possible subgoals to train the goal-conditioned policy.
-In addition, we introduce a novel \textit{subgoal-induced observation reduction} technique to address the exponential complexity of observation-subgoal combinations.
+In this paper, we propose a novel framework, called GenZ-LTL, for learning RL policies that generalize in a zero-shot manner to satisfy arbitrary LTL specifications, including both finite-horizon and infinite-horizon tasks.
+We adopt the subgoal decomposition approach, which exploits the structure of the equivalent Büchi automaton to decompose an LTL specification into individual subgoals, each comprising a \textit{reach} component that defines task progression and an \textit{avoid} component that encodes safety constraints.
+We show that training a goal-conditioned policy to achieve the subgoals \textit{one at a time}, which is often perceived as myopic by existing literature, is more effective in general than conditioning the policy on subgoal sequences~\cite{jackermeierdeepltl} or the entire automaton~\cite{yalcinkaya2024compositional}.
+This somewhat surprising result stems from two key innovations in this paper: a proper safe RL formulation with \textit{state-wise} constraints for solving the individual reach-avoid subgoals, and a novel \textit{subgoal-induced observation reduction} technique to address the exponential complexity of observation-subgoal combinations.